gin66/FastAccelStepper/README.md

 ## Lessons Learned

-Spent more than half a day debugging the esp32-code, till I have found out, that just the cable to the stepper was broken.
+* Spent more than half a day debugging the esp32-code, till I have found out, that just the cable to the stepper was broken.
+* In one setup, operating A4988 without microsteps lead to erratic behaviour and some specific low speed (erratic means step forward/backward).
+No issue with 16 microstep